godotjs/GodotJS/README.md

 ## Get Started

+Before initiating, make sure to select the JavaScript runtime you prefer between `v8` and `QuickJS`:

+* `v8` is proven to be one of the most powerful and high-performance JavaScript runtimes
+* `QuickJS` is a remarkable and lightweight option

 ### Option 1: v8

+`v8` is used as the default JavaScript runtime.
+Follow the instructions below to set it up:

 **STEP 1:** Download or clone the repo into the `modules` directory of your Godot engine source:
 ```sh